Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: CALL ME!

-I will prepare a FREE comprehensive Comparative Market Analysis (CMA) using the same technique as appraisers.
-This analysis will assist you in determining the correct price for your home based on current market conditions such as the competition of similar homes in your community.
+I will prepare a FREE Home Equity Analysis (HEA) using similar techniques as appraisers.
+This data analysis will assist you in determining the correct price for your home based on current market conditions such as the competition of similar homes in your community.
 I will also conduct a thorough review of home sales for the past year or so to compare market times and selling prices.

 How is the listing or asking price determined?